cutalion/yonote-mcp/README.md

 # Yonote MCP Server Prototype
 [![smithery badge](https://smithery.ai/badge/@cutalion/yonote-mcp)](https://smithery.ai/server/@cutalion/yonote-mcp)

-This is an MVP project of an MCP (Multi-Channel Platform) server for the Yonote service, an alternative to Notion.
+This is an MVP project of an MCP server for the Yonote service, an alternative to Notion.
 The server provides API tools to interact with Yonote documents and collections.

 ## Features